 10 Top tips for closing down your swimming pool

-Now that autumn is here you might be thinking about winterising your swimming pool for the coming cold months.
+Now that winter is here you might be thinking about winterising your swimming pool for the coming cold months.
 We have some tips here at Osprey Pools to help guide you through the maze of things to do when you decide it’s time to winterise your swimming pool.

 You also need to maintain the water inside your swimming pool to keep it as clean as possible over the winter months so when the warm weather arrives it will be easier to get the pool up and running again.